 Paul Skiba: “I worked with a CTS coach previously, there testing paradigm utilizes 2 x 8 minute all out efforts, I understand only one is really considered for setting my ranges.
 I also used there labs for VO2 and lactate testing.

-Utililizing the CTS methodology I was unable to directly connect my various efforts during training with direct results in a test or tests.
+Utilizing the CTS methodology I was unable to directly connect my various efforts during training with direct results in a test or tests.

 Using Jesper’s system I am able to directly connect my efforts in training with a body system I’m working which will allow for better test results and make me a stronger cyclist.